CaZual-T/CZT-Mod-Manager/language_packs/README.md

     - language code (e.g., 'es', 'de', 'fr', 'ru').
 IMPORTANT: This should match the languages folder name.
 This can be anything you want as long as it's consistent with the folder name.

-Useful Tool for updating your language files - [WinMerge](https://winmerge.org/?lang=en)
+Useful tool for updating your language files - [WinMerge](https://winmerge.org/?lang=en)